Benjamin J. Davis Jr.: Political career

-With only a month remaining in his last term, Davis was expelled from the city council, a requirement under state law.
-His former colleagues even passed a resolution celebrating his ouster.
+With only a month remaining in his last term, Davis was expelled from the city council by a vote of 15-0, with two members abstaining.
+They did so on the advice of the City Corporation Counsel, which argued that Davis forfeited his office after his October conviction.
+While one of his colleagues (Eugene P. Connolly) resigned in solidarity, a majority of the rest passed a resolution celebrating his ouster.
 He appealed his conviction for two years all the way to the Supreme Court of the United States, without success.
 On March 1, 1955, after serving three years and four months in the federal penitentiary in Terre Haute, Indiana, Davis was freed.
 However, he was immediately transferred to the Allegheny County Jail in Pittsburgh, Pennsylvania, to serve an additional 60-day term for contempt of court.
-He had appeared there in 1953 as a defense witness for another group of five Communists charged under the Smith Act, but was asked and refused to answer questions about unrelated individuals involved in the Communist Party’s National Commission of Negro Work.
+He had appeared there in 1953 as a defense witness for another group of five Communists charged under the Smith Act, but was asked and refused to answer questions about unrelated individuals involved in the Communist Party's National Commission of Negro Work.
 In 1957, the Supreme Court revisited the Smith Act and reversed itself in Yates v.
 United States, which held that the First Amendment protected radical and reactionary speech, unless it posed a "clear and present danger."

 In subsequent years, Davis engaged in a speaking tour of college campuses and remained politically active, promoting an agenda of civil rights and economic populism.
 Davis' 1962 speaking circuit drew crowds at schools such as Harvard, Columbia, Amherst, Oberlin and the University of Minnesota.
 But the City College of New York – in the New York council district he represented in the 1940s – barred Davis from speaking on its campus in this period.
 After a student protest, Davis was allowed to speak outside, on the street.
 He was close to Communist Party chairman William Z. Foster.
 Davis continued to publicly defend the actions of the Soviet Union, including the Soviet invasion of Hungary in 1956.